Ebook | 20 minute read

 Fast forward to the 1980s, with the introduction of CompuServe – one of the first major service providers of message boards and chat rooms, (known as one of the Big 3 information services) and the advent of the Electronic Mall.
 In 1991, the National Science Foundation officially opened the floodgates by lifting commercial internet use bans.

-When it comes to mobile commerce advancements, many believe the first app was the Nokia 6110’s built-in arcade game Snake first introduced in 1997.
+When it comes to mCommerce advancements, many believe the first app was the Nokia 6110’s built-in arcade game Snake first introduced in 1997.
 However as far back as 1983 the founders of Apple envisioned a rudimentary application store.

 Around 2007, we see the first app store launched along with the release of the iPhone with upwards of 500 applications.
 As smartphones gained in popularity and release so did new app clients such as Google Play.

 Retail behemoth Amazon launched its app store in 2011 across 200 countries.
-As recently as 2018, Amazon rigorously invested in its dedicated mobile shopping app, improving experience across mobile devices, such as a focus on single hand usability specifically for a smartphone.
+As recently as 2018, Amazon rigorously invested in its dedicated mobile shopping app, improving experience across mobile devices, such as focusing on single-hand usability specifically for a smartphone.
 As it stands today, Amazon customers can shop and ship over 45 million products globally, across five languages, and within 25 currencies.

-It’s also worthy to note that many first iteration app stores offered paid and free apps, where the concepts of premium and “freemium” content entered the zeitgeist and still exist today.
+It’s also worth noting that many first-iteration app stores offered paid and free apps, where the concepts of premium and “freemium” content entered the zeitgeist and still exist today.

 Elastic Path is a Visionary in Headless Commerce by Gartner.
 Talk to an eCommerce Expert here at Elastic Path and see how we can help craft your Headless Commerce strategy.